semaphoreci/docs/reuse-docker-images_5bceb317042863158cc7bdb5.md

 ### Using Artefacts

 For the purposes of this section we will use three pipeline files.
-The scenario that is going to be used is the following: the initial pipeline begins using a `.semaphore/semaphore.yml` file.
+The scenario that is going to be used is the following: the initial pipeline begins using the `.semaphore/semaphore.yml` file.
 That file auto promotes another pipeline using the `.semaphore/p1.yml` pipeline.
 Last, `.semaphore/p1.yml` auto promotes another pipeline that is defined using `.semaphore/p2.yml`.

+As the third pipeline is promoted by the second pipeline, we have linear path, which means that there are no splits.

 There is a Docker image that is created in `.semaphore/semaphore.yml`.
 That Docker image needs to be accessible in both `.semaphore/p1.yml` and `.semaphore/p2.yml` using caching.
-Additionally, `.semaphore/p1.yml` creates another Docker image that we want to make available to `.semaphore/p2.yml` through caching.
+Additionally, `.semaphore/p1.yml` creates another Docker image that we also want to make available to `.semaphore/p2.yml` through caching.

 This section will explain how you can do that.